vdelia/vdelia.github.io/_posts/2015-10-15-prime-number-sieves-with-julia.md

-Here we measure the elapsed time by using the macro `time`.
+To measure the elapsed time, I use the macro `time`.

 Macros are not functions, and this is made explicit with the `@` prefix.